adaros92/genreml/README.md

 ```
 python3 __main__.py
 ```

+# Running the CLI

+**The youtube functionality is not currently working due to youtube-dl takedown**

 Downloading audio files to your machine (**This is no longer working due to youtube-dl takedown**)
 ```